thuzinhtet04/searchFeatureCodeChallangeFrontend/README.md

 ### Introduction

 Welcome to the **Search Functionality Project**!
 This project is a React application built with **Vite** and **TypeScript**.
-It focuses on providing robust search functionality with efficient loading states, comprehensive error handling, responsive UI, dark mode/light mode based on the system, and optimized performance by preventing unnecessary re-renders using memo and useCallback.
+It focuses on providing robust search functionality with efficient loading states, comprehensive error handling, responsive UI, dark mode/light mode based on the system, and optimized performance by preventing unnecessary re-renders using memo and useCallback.JsonPlaceHolder api does not support search query like ?search .
+So I make search feature in frontend using filter method of `JavaScript`

 Key features include:
 - **Search Functionality**: Allows users to search data efficiently.